fonzi/fonzi/README.md

 - I'm looking for help with learning Assembly.
 Most I've done is MIPS and a compiler from Pascal to MIPS it was terrible.
 You can laugh at my code it's public. 😅
 - Ask me about software testing and automation.
-- How to reach me: I'm sure you'll figure it out. 🔎
+- How to reach me: fonzi@fonzi.xyz

 Thanks for reading!